jankronquist/elastic-search-lab/README.md

 Open the file `GoogleDocsLab.java`.

-The following is taken from <http://code.google.com/apis/documents/docs/2.0/developers_guide_java.html#ListDocs> but with a small fix in the URL.

 First of all we must create the OAuth parameters based on the AccessToken we saved earlier:

 	GoogleOAuthParameters oauthParameters = new GoogleOAuthParameters();